 Peter Guillam (Benedict Cumberbatch) – Trusted right-hand man of Smiley.

-Jim Prideaux (Mark Strong) – A scalphunter (assassin).
+Jim Prideaux (Mark Strong) – An agent and scalphunter (assassin).

 Ricki Tarr (Tom Hardy) – A scalphunter (assassin), reports to Peter Guillam.